Anforderungen an medizinische Fußpflegeinstrumente

 Medical devices in podiatric practice

-According to Section 3 MPG within the meaning of Directive 93/42/EEC, medical devices
+According to Section 3 of the German Medical Devices Act (MPG) within the meaning of Directive 93/42/EEC, medical devices are

-"instruments, apparatus, devices, aids, materials or other articles (including associated software) used alone or in combination",
+"instruments, apparatus, devices, aids, materials or other articles (including associated software), whether used individually or in combination"

-intended for use in humans for the following purposes:
+which are intended for use on humans for the following purposes:

-• Detection, prevention, monitoring, treatment, alleviation of disease, injury or disability
+• Detection, prevention, monitoring, treatment, and alleviation of diseases, injuries, or disabilities

 • Investigation, replacement or modification of the anatomical structure or a physiological process

-In podiatric practice, active and non-active medical devices are used for this purpose.
+In podiatric practice, both active and inactive medical devices are used for this purpose.

-Active medical devices include, for example, motors for driving milling cutters, ultrasound devices, film sealing devices, sterilizers or motor-driven treatment couches.
+Active medical devices include, for example, motors for driving milling cutters, ultrasound devices, foil sealing machines, sterilizers or motor-driven treatment couches.

-Non-active medical devices include instruments such as head cutters and forceps.
+Non-active medical devices include instruments such as head cutters and tweezers.

-The Medical Device Operator Ordinance (MPBetreibV) requires that medical devices may only be operated and used by persons who have the necessary training or knowledge and experience.
+The Medical Device Operator Ordinance (MPBetreibV) requires that medical devices may only be operated and used by persons who possess the necessary training, knowledge and experience.

 Risk classification of typical podiatry instruments

-The correct risk classification of medical devices used in podiatry is important,
+Correct risk classification of medical devices used in podiatry is important to ensure the safety of patients and users.

 Back to blog